TypesetterIO/typesetter/README.md

 ## Usage

 Create a config file and pass that to the config maker.
-Then create a new instance of the Typesetter clas.
-Call generate() with your config to get a PDF binary return from MPDF.
+Then create a new instance of the Typesetter class.
+Call the generate method with your config to get a PDF binary return from MPDF.

 Example: